-(a) Composition of claims liabilities for the accident period from July 1, 2020 (commencement of operations) to October 31, unless otherwise noted
+(a) Composition of claims liabilities for the twelve-month (2020: four-month) accident period ended October 31, 2021 unless otherwise noted

-2020
+2021 2020

-Case reserves \$ -
+Case reserves \$ 570 \$ -

-IBNR 16
+IBNR 1,338 16

-\$ 16
+\$ 1,908 \$ 16

-Actuarial present value adjustments 2
+Actuarial present value adjustments 222 2

-Claims liabilities \$ 18
+Claims liabilities \$ 2,130 \$ 18

-As at October 31, 2020, the claims liabilities prior to actuarial present value adjustments include \$9, which is expected to be settled (paid) more than twelve months after the reporting date.
+As at October 31, 2021, the claims liabilities prior to actuarial present value adjustments include \$1,254 (2020: \$9), which is expected to be settled (paid) more than twelve months after the reporting date.

 The actuarial present value adjustments are comprised of provisions for discounting, adverse deviations in investment returns, and adverse deviations in claims development.
-The discount provision of \$0 is estimated by the application of a 0.0% discount rate to the expected cash flows of the claims liability prior to actuarial present value adjustments (shown in the preceding table).
+The discount provision of \$0 (2020: \$0) is estimated by the application of a 0.0% (2020: 0.0%) discount rate to the expected cash flows of the claims liability prior to actuarial present value adjustments (shown in the preceding table).
 The discount rate is determined based on the expected return on assets supporting the liabilities.
-The provision for adverse deviation in investment returns of \$0 is estimated as the difference in the discount provision if a rate of 0 basis points lower was used.
-Finally, the provision for adverse deviations in claims development, \$2, is derived by application of Margins for Adverse Deviations ("MfADs") to the claims liability prior to actuarial present value adjustments adjusted to include the effect of the discount provision.
+The provision for adverse deviations in claims development, \$222 (2020: \$0) lower was used.
+Finally, the provision for adverse deviations in claims development, \$222 (2020: \$2), is derived by application of Margins for Adverse Deviations ("MfADs") to the claims liability prior to actuarial present value adjustments adjusted to include the effect of the discount provision.
 The estimated impacts of changes in assumptions are presented in a table in Note 8(d)(ii).